 One tequila, two tequila, three tequila, floor

 Vegas Vickie’s is the lobby bar located near the hotel part of Circa.
-Overhang Bar looks out to the massive sportsbook while being slightly removed from the action.
+Overhang Bar looks out on the massive sportsbook while being slightly removed from the action.

 Legacy Club is located on the 35th floor of the hotel and will open in December.
 The rooftop lounge will have some of the best views in downtown Las Vegas.